 All Grade 9 students go through the Exploratory program.
 Please see page 8 for more details.
 In grade 9, biotechnology students will be introduced to laboratory safety and basic techniques in biotechnology.
 Activities used to support learning will be modeled based on the day-to-day operations of a research laboratory.
 Students will obtain foundational knowledge in chemistry and biology to support the laboratory skills they acquire, including the topics of solutions, biological macromolecules (DNA, RNA, protein), basic cellular processes and introductory microbiology.
 Students will also develop their communication skills.
-Field trips to industrial and academic laboratory safety, bioethics and personal ethics will be woven throughout the curriculum.
+Field trips to industrial and academic laboratories and guest speakers will be used to introduce students to different career pathways.
+Laboratory safety, bioethics and personal ethics will be woven throughout the curriculum.
 The Common Core for language arts and mathematics as well as science skills are integrated.